aashishyadavally/ns-slicer/README.md

 Navigate to ``ns-slicer/src/`` to find the source code for running experiments/using NS-Slicer to predict backward and forward static slices for a Java program.

 ### Usage
-See [link](https://github.com/aashishyadavally/ns-slicer/tree/main/src/README.md) for more details.
+See [link](https://github.com/aashishyadavally/ns-slicer/tree/main/src/README.md) for details about replicating results in the paper, as well as using ``NS-Slicer`` to predict static program slices for Java programs.

 ## Contributing Guidelines
 There are no specific guidelines for contributing, apart from a few general guidelines we tried to follow, such as: